Movable or immovable? A complex differentiation in the area of VAT!

 Consult our specialists

 It is strongly advised to carefully examine the relevant facts and circumstances of your case.
-Please keep an eye on our website or contact Anne Kin, tax advisor, at telephone number +31135915125 or send Anne an e-mail.
+Please keep an eye on our website or contact Anne Kin, International VAT specialist, at telephone number +31135915125 or send Anne an e-mail.